Nyepi on Nusa Lembongan

 Nyepi, which comes from the Balinese word “sepi” or silent in English is commemorated from sunrise (6 am) to sunrise (6 am) the following day.
-This year the “day of silence” starts on March 17th, 2018 and is the most significant date on the local Hindu calendar.
+In 2021 the “day of silence” begins on Sunday March 14th and is the most significant date on the local Hindu calendar.

-Prayers to the Gods to cleanse the world and universe are offered but in essence the day is a matter for self-reflection to bring about getting rid of all the negativity in one’s life and the world around it so you can channel all your energy towards making a positive start to the New Year which happens the following day.
+Prayers to the Gods to cleanse the world and universe are offered.
+In essence the day is a matter for self-reflection to bring about getting rid of all the negativity in one’s life and the world around it so you can channel all your energy towards making a positive start to the New Year.

 Since self-reflection is at the core of Nyepi, the best way to achieve this is to have no distractions, hence the silence.
 Essentially this means no work, no lights or fires, no entertainment and no travel resulting in no one leaving their home, or for a tourist, their hotel or villa.
 There are exceptions for mothers giving birth or emergencies to hospital.

-Additionally, for the first time ever in 2018, mobile internet wifi services will be shut down though just to be clear broadband internet service providers (ISPs) won’t be required to switch things off so if you are in your villa or hotel the internet will still be available.
+Additionally, for the first time ever starting in 2018, mobile internet wifi services were shut down though just to be clear broadband internet service providers (ISP’s) are not required to switch things off so if you are in your villa or hotel the internet will still be available.

-As with most Hindu festivals, Nyepi isn’t just about what goes on, or in this case doesn’t go on, in one day and in the days leading up to and after Nyepi is where some of the most colourful and enthusiastic rituals are to be found.
+As with most Hindu festivals, Nyepi isn’t just about what goes on, or in this case doesn’t go on, in one day.
+In the days leading up to and after Nyepi is where some of the most colourful and enthusiastic rituals are to be found.

 Held in the morning, to witness the thousands of Hindus all lined up in white with stunning decorations, flowers and statues at the water’s edge is a sight like no other.

-Not to be outdone, the day before Nyepi is where one of the most fervent of rituals takes hold.
+Not to be outdone, the day before Nyepi is where one of the most fervent rituals takes place.

 The best time to rid the earth of all this negativity is late in the day when the Pengrupukan ceremony takes place.
-After blessings at the family temple, each member of the household chases away these evil forces from their compound accompanied by a deafening sound made up of pots, pans, the kulkul (traditional bamboo bell), drums and whatever else that tinnitus enjoys along with a bamboo torch wrapped in dried coconut leaves and engulfed in flame.
+After blessings at the family temple, each member of the household chases away these evil forces from their compound by walking around and creating a deafening sound by banging on pots, pans, the kulkul (traditional bamboo bell), drums and whatever else that tinnitus enjoys along with a bamboo torch wrapped in dried coconut leaves and engulfed in flame.

-On Nyepi day itself along with the reason for being silent so as to rest and reflect with family and asking for blessings and good fortune for loved ones, after the previous days of merriment and purging of evil spirits, the thought is that if these bad entities were to come down for one last look they are supposed to be fooled into seeing a deserted island and not hang around.
-So with the internet available, people would succumb to taking selfies outside which not only goes against all that the day symbolises but would also now expose Bali and its neighbouring islands to the very same evil spirits that normally would have been tricked into leaving, undoing all the previous day’s efforts.
+On Nyepi day itself along with the reason for being silent so as to rest and reflect with family and ask for blessings and good fortune for loved ones, after the previous days of merriment and purging of evil spirits, the thought is that if these bad entities were to come down for one last look they are supposed to be fooled into seeing a deserted island and not hang around.
+If people are doing something other than what the day symbolises and moving about they would expose Bali and its neighbouring islands to the very same evil spirits that normally would have been tricked into leaving, undoing all the previous day’s efforts.

 For a tourist or expat in Bali during Nyepi, the same rules apply although you do have some freedoms within your villa or resort.
 In saying that please keep in mind it is encouraged to stick to the rules and respect this peaceful and important cultural and religious day.